stephansama/actions/generate-md-action-inputs/README.md

 1. Go to your repository

 1. Add the following section to your README.md file, you can give whatever title you want.
 Just make sure that you use the below snippet in your readme.
-The workflow will replace this comment with the actual blog post list:
+The workflow will replace this comment with the actual action input list:

 ```md
 <!-- ACTION-INPUT-LIST:START -->